dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 * How did location (different districts within amsterdam) affect prices during this period (December 2020 - May 2021)?
 * At which districts was there significant price change and in which way was this price change?

-With the information obtained from this study, AirBnb owners can more easily respond to the wishes of customers during the next pandemic or lockdown and thereby limit their economic damage from that pandemic/epidemic.
-Covid-19 is not the first pandemic/epidemic that the earth has known and research expects that it will not be the last (WHO, 2020).
-This study therefore helps AirBnb owners to prepare for the next pandemic/epidemic.
+This information provides insights of the role of COVID19 on the Air bnb market.
+This gives landlords insight into the impact of such a pandemic on the rental market.
+They can use this to anticipate more quickly to the event of a possible next pandemic or to make choices about what to do with the accommodation in such an uncertain times.
+COVID19 is not the first and will not be the last pandemic that the Netherlands, or the world, will experience (WHO, 2020).
+The information obtained from this research will therefore help Air bnb landlords make choices in the next pandemic.

 ![image1](https://user-images.githubusercontent.com/89807582/136343144-d28c112a-9c36-4c83-8997-f9d549e1127f.jpg)